kanboard/plugin-gitlab-auth/README.md

 That means you can use your Gitlab account to login on Kanboard.

-### How to link a Gitlab account

-1. Go to your user profile
-2. Click on **External accounts**
-3. Click on the link **Link my Gitlab Account**
-4. You are redirected to the **Gitlab authorization form**
-5. Authorize Kanboard by clicking on the button **Accept**
-6. Your account is now linked

-Now, on the login page you can be authenticated in one click with the link **Login with my Gitlab Account**.

-Your name and email are automatically updated from your Gitlab Account if defined.

 ### Installation instructions

 #### Setting up OAuth 2.0